Come visit us at

 Camera: Webcam/built-in camera

 Students in the Law Clerk – Advanced Diploma program will be invited to apply to the co-op option during their first academic semester.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete two four-month, paid work terms totalling 840 hours.
+Students enrolled in the co-op option are required to complete two four-month, paid work terms totalling 840 hours.
 Work terms are scheduled between semesters two and three and four and five of the program.

-Supports are available through the Co-op office to assist students with securing their work terms.
-In addition, the Co-op office is in contact with co-op students and their employers during the work terms to help with any questions.
+Supports are available through the Experiential Learning office to assist students with securing their work terms.
+In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.

 Courses and course descriptions are subject to change.